That Which Doesn’t Kill Us Makes Us Wish We Were Dead...sometimes aka; My Life at “Opportunity” Village

 There is more to my own experience with free speech than just that I am constantly exercising my right to it, frequently much to the chagrin of those who would rather not hear what I have to say.
 I have been "detained" for exercising that right on more occasions than I care to discuss and was once maced and brought to the ground by police for doing so.
 Of course that is nothing compared with the people who have died for exercising that right or ensuring it for others.
 Thank goodness for the internet, surely a safe haven where one can speak their mind without the worry of pepper spray wielding police officers or being taken to jail on their whims.
 Unfortunately, the way in which freedom of speech has translated on the World Wide Web has become somewhat of a joke.
 Without accountability it seems folks are bored with speaking their minds and discussing their ideas, instead they argue over petty issues and do so using the same rules and mannerisms one might see on a playground.

 Some time ago, my car broke down.
 I was gratified to discover that there are still kind people in the world, a man who works at a local gas station offered to tow it, at no cost, back to my house.
 Another offered to look at it and maybe even fix it.
-Meanwhile, I was a pedestrian yet again and one with a job to get to that was a four hour walk and unsafe by bicycle.
+Meanwhile, I was a pedestrian yet again and one with a job to get to that was a two hour walk and unsafe by bicycle.
 I came to the conclusion that hitch-hiking might be my only option.
 I have a history with hitch-hiking, it has gotten me very far.
 Some folks told me it was unsafe but I had always felt safe.
 My instincts aren’t too shabby and if I feel a ride might not be safe I simply don’t take it.
 Still, the way people were reacting had me thinking about how safe the world is, or not.

 It’s the Christmas season and as per usual, I tend toward letting it come and go just like any other day.
 Generally, this is a simple task.
 I don’t have cable so I’m not inundated with media urging me to spend excessive amounts of money on things I don’t really need.
 I’m not religious in the traditional sense so there are no religio-spriritual hang ups to deal with and my 14 year old child is blessedly unencumbered with the ludicrous notion that presents will be magically brought to her by advent fairies and fat jolly men who travel via chimney even into homes that have no chimney’s.
 Still, I’m not totally cut off from the world.
 Every year my small town lights the tree in the square and most of the town shows up to cheer the event on and discuss sales and how much they plan to spend.
 There is a couple that dress up as Mr. and Mrs. Claus and the town makes merry, it’s quaint but tired and put on.